KŌCHIKU SHAKUHACHI

 Welcome to Kōchiku Shakuhachi

 The shakuhachi is far more than a musical instrument—it is a centuries-old path of disciplined practice and profound artistic expression.
-Rooted in a rich tradition that has been transmitted through generations, it demands both technical mastery and deep listening.
+Rooted in a living tradition passed down through generations, it demands both technical mastery and deep listening.
 As a performer, teacher, and Dai Shihan of the shakuhachi, I am committed to preserving and sharing this legacy with clarity, integrity, and respect for its cultural depth.
-My name, Kōchiku (光竹, “Radiant Bamboo”), reflects my dedication to this art form, where each note is a step inward, each breath a connection to something greater.
+My name, Kōchiku (光竹, Radiant Bamboo), reflects my dedication to this art form, where each note is a step inward, and each breath a connection to something greater.

 Achievements and Background